Book 2, Chapter 22

 I hustle and muscle hard to get to the poor swamped bastard sitting behind the desk at Immigration.

-It's like Wall Street on day one of the great depression; people throwing paper everywhere.
+It's like a scene from Wall Street during the Great Depression; people frantically throwing paper everywhere.

 Once through the melee I’m stamped out of Cote d'Ivoire.
 It's too busy here for anyone to give a fuck about my bike or the fact I've ridden though all of the country without the correct papers...